flexera-public/right_st/README.md

 * Duration is minutes and must be an integer greater than 0.
 * Action is either "escalate" in which case the ActionValue is the name of the escalation.
 Or Action is "grow" or "shrink" in which case ActionValue is the custom tag value to use as the voting tag.

+An Alert YAML file is referenced as a normal string in the Alerts array which is the relative path to a YAML file containing just the Alerts field with the same format as in the ServerTemplate YAML file.

-Here is an example ServerTemplate yaml file.
+Here is an example ServerTemplate YAML file:

 ```yaml
 Name: My ServerTemplate